twodogsdave/omarchy-bliss-theme/README.md

 # Bliss Theme

-An e-ink inspired theme for **Omarchy**.
+An e-ink inspired theme for the Omarchy Linux distrobution with Hyprland.
+Originally made by mishonki3.
-The theme was made for personal use only but I decided to share it anyway.
-Things may change in the future.

 ---